CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

   :width: 30%
   :align: right

-This modifier constructs a surface representation of the three-dimensional shape formed by a set of particles.
-It can thus generate a geometric description of the outer and inner boundaries of an atomistic solid in terms of a triangulated :ref:`surface mesh <scene_objects.surface_mesh>`.
-Besides visualization purposes the geometric description of the surface is also useful for quantitative measurements of the surface area and the solid volume and porosity of an atomistic structure.
+This modifier constructs a surface representation of the three-dimensional shape of a set of particles.
+It thus generates a geometric description of the outer and inner boundaries of an atomistic solid in terms of a triangulated :ref:`surface mesh <scene_objects.surface_mesh>`.
+Aside from visualization purposes the geometric description of the surface is also useful for quantitative measurements of the surface area and the solid volume and porosity of an atomistic structure.